Gov. Mike DeWine signed HB172. What’s in the bill when it comes to personal firework displays, safety precautions and property owners?Read More

-Ohio Farm Bureau’s farmer leaders including young agricultural professionals, AgriPOWER Class XII members and county presidents, plus members of the media and select Farm Bureau staff are in Washington, D.C.
+Ohio Farm Bureau’s farmer leaders including young agricultural professionals, AgriPOWER Class XII members and county presidents, plus members of the media and select Farm Bureau staff were in Washington, D.C.
 Sept.
 28-30, 2021.

-Guest speakers include Sen. Sherrod Brown, Sen. Rob Portman and Rep. Bob Gibbs.
+Guest speakers included Sen. Sherrod Brown, Sen. Rob Portman and Rep. Bob Gibbs.

 Highlights from each day of the trip will be posted at this page.
 Follow the news on social media @OhioFarmBureau or #ofbdc.